 Octopus crochet patterns are some of the most popular crochet animals patterns on the web – and for good reason!
 They’re easy to follow, make a cute and cuddly toy, and can be worked in a variety of colors and textures.

-Below we’ve put together a collection of patterns such as amigurumi octopus, appliqué octopus and much more for you to pick from.
+Below we’ve put together a collection of free patterns such as amigurumi octopus, appliqué octopus and much more for you to pick from.
+These adorable octopus patterns are fun for all ages, from babies to adults!
 Enjoy!

 If you want to try crocheting an octopus, there are a variety of free octopus crochet patterns available online for all skill levels.

 If you are a beginner crocheter, just be sure to choose an octopus pattern that is easy enough for beginners, and check the instructions carefully before starting.